 If you suspect your cat has eaten any chocolate, first of all don’t panic, cats can pick up on their human’s emotions and therefore might become stressed exacerbating the problem.
 Keep a close eye on your kitty making sure to look out for any of the following symptoms:

 - Excessive urination

 You should contact a vet as soon as you come across any of these symptoms.
 If you actually catch your cat in the act of eating chocolate, take them to a vet who may be able to induce some vomiting and rid your pet of most toxins.
 It is also helpful to show the vet the packaging of the chocolate and if you can how much they’ve eaten to help them better understand how much risk your cat is in and the best course of action to take.

 So does that mean cats can’t have treats?

 Absolutely not!
-Whilst cats can’t eat chocolate, there’s a great selection of cat friendly goodies out there.
-When fed in moderation as part of a balance diet, treats can help keep your cat happy and healthy.
+Whilst cats can't eat chocolate, there’s a great selection of cat friendly goodies out there.
+When fed in moderation as part of a balanced diet, treats can help keep your cat happy and healthy.
 Choose from a whole host of natural cat treats, those with functional benefits to offer a variety of textures and tastes for your cats.
 Be sure to check the ingredients fully avoiding artificial nonsense or difficult to digest ingredients like dairy, yes cheese is off the list too!